nastaran75/nastaran75.github.io/_pages/about.md

 Hi :)

+I am Nastaran, a 1st year Ph.D student at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/) and I am very fortunate to be advised by [Manuel Gomez-Rodriguez](manuelgr@mpi-sws.org).
+I work on human-centered machine learning

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.